sanskrit/raw_etexts_english/blogs/manasataramgini/2012-05-30_some-inquiries-into-the-shrilankan-past.md

 +++
-title = "Some inquiries into the shrIlankanxa0past"
+title = "Some inquiries into the shrIlankan past"

 +++
 Whereas Hinduson the mainland in white indological parlance  are reputed